SceneMaker/VisualSceneMaker/README.md

 ######(c) 2003-15.
 All rights reserved
 ------------------------------------------------------------------------------
-Brancg of Visual **SceneMaker** reserved for bleeding edge bug fixes and enhancements.
+Branch of Visual **SceneMaker** reserved for bleeding edge bug fixes and enhancements.

 This version is experimental. **DO NOT USE**
 ------------------------------------------------------------------------------